earthstar-project/earthstar-graphql/README.md

 You will need to build a context first, and then provide it to either your server or the `query` function.
 Both support SQLite and in-memory storage.

+Both adding new data to a workspace and syncing a workspace with a pub are triggered via the GraphQL API, with the `set` and `sync` mutations.

 ### API

 #### `makeMemoryContext`